What is dry eye?

 - The mucoid layer provides the cornea with nourishment and helps the watery layer spread over and stick to the cornea.
 Glands in the conjunctiva produce this.

-Herpesvirus is the most common cause of dry eye in cats.
-This is a common viral infection which produces similar symptoms to that of colds in humans.
+Herpesvirus is the most common cause of dry eye in cats and produces similar symptoms to that of colds in humans.
 Not all cats who contract the herpes virus will go on to develop dry eye.